dotnet/upgrade-assistant/docs/design/Extension_Management.md

 Throughout this document, the term `workspace` will be used to refer to a solution or project that is being updated along with the state file Upgrade Assistant generates.

-> This feature is currently in a preview/testing phase.
-In order to enable it, you'll need to set the following environment variable: `UA_FEATURES=EXTENSION_MANAGEMENT`

 ## User Experience

 Extensions will now be something that are managed at a workspace level.
 This will allow users to have a consistent experience as well as be able to manage their extensions.